srinikesh2929/python-hand-volume-changer/README.md

 **Inspired by [Murtaza Sir](https://www.computervision.zone/courses/advance-computer-vision-with-python/) 🙏**

 ## Getting Started
-Run this code inside this folder , in your Cmd or Powershell 👇👇<br>
+Run this code inside this folder , in your Cmd or Powershell 👇👇
 ```bash
     pip install -r requirements.txt
 ```